Reid Hoffman: Relationship with Jeffrey Epstein

-Hoffman reportedly first encountered Jeffrey Epstein through the MIT Media Lab when he helped solicit donations to lab from Epstein.
+Hoffman reportedly first encountered Jeffrey Epstein through the MIT Media Lab when he helped solicit donations to the lab from Epstein.
 In July 2013, Epstein met with Hoffman and others at the MIT campus.
 In 2019, it was reported that Hoffman had hosted a dinner attended by Epstein along with Elon Musk and Mark Zuckerberg.
 In September 2023, The Wall Street Journal reported that Hoffman visited Epstein's private island for a weekend in 2014.
 Hoffman claimed that the purpose of the meeting was to raise funds for the Massachusetts Institute of Technology and that he regretted interacting with Epstein.

 In October 2025, Hoffman's name was brought up in a Senate hearing on Epstein while questioning attorney general Pam Bondi.
 Bondi called Reid Hoffman one of Epstein's closest confidants while being questioned by Senator Sheldon Whitehouse.
 On November 14, 2025, President Trump directed the U.S. Department of Justice to investigate Epstein's relationship with, among others, Hoffman.
-However, some, including U.S. House of Representatives member Thomas Massie (R-Kentucky), noted that this and the other new Department of Justice investigations against Epstein may have been intended to distract the U.S. Department of Justice and prevent release of the Epstein Files at an earlier date.
+Hoffman released a statement calling on President Trump to release all of the Epstein Files, and "expose the people who had both deep and ongoing relationships with Epstein."
+Hoffman funded a PSA created by World Without Exploitation featuring several of Jeffrey Epstein’s victims advocating for the release of files related to the convicted sex offender to run nationally on Monday Night Football.

+In February 2026, newly released Epstein files revealed an email sent on Christmas Eve 2014 from Hoffman, noting "ice-cream...for the girls" and another item to "strike your funny bone for the island."